reifjulian/rscript/README.md

 ![Stata OLS output](images/stata_ols.png)

-We then save the dataset into a tempfile and call the R script that we wrote.
+We then save the dataset to a tempfile and call the R script that we wrote.

 ![Running rscript](images/stata_rscript.png)